Highbush Blueberry Production

 Good Agricultural Practices and Good Handling Practices

-Good agricultural practices (GAPs) and good handling practices (GHPs) are voluntary programs that you may wish to consider for your operation.
+Good Agricultural Practices (GAPs) and Good Handling Practices (GHPs) are voluntary programs that you may wish to consider for your operation.
 The idea behind these programs is to ensure a safer food system by reducing the chances for foodborne illnesses resulting from contaminated products reaching consumers.
-Also, several major food distribution chains are beginning to require GAPs- and GHPs-certified products from their producers.
+Also, several major food distribution chains are beginning to require GAP- and GHP certified products from their producers.
 These programs set standards for worker hygiene, use of manure, and water supply quality.

-These handling practices require an inspection from your state Department of Agriculture and there are fees associated with the inspection.
-Prior to an inspection, you will need to develop and implement a food safety plan and designate a member of your team to oversee this plan.
+These practices require an inspection from a designated third party, and there are fees associated with the inspection.
+Prior to an inspection, you will need to develop and implement a food safety plan and designate someone in your operation to oversee this plan.
 You will need to have any water supply used by your workers or for crop irrigation and pesticide application checked at least twice each year.
-An extensive checklist published by the USDA Agricultural Marketing Service provides a good starting point for determining what may be needed at your operation.
-For more information about GAPs and GHPs, contact your local extension office or your Department of Agriculture.
+A checklist of the questions to be asked during the inspection can be found at www.ams.usda.gov/fv/gapghp.htm.
+For more information about GAPs and GHPs, contact your local extension office or your state’s Department of Agriculture.

-The sample budgets included in this publication summarize costs and returns for three phases of highbush blueberry production: land preparation, plant establishment, and fruit production from a mature (four years and older) blueberry planting.
+The sample budgets included in this publication summarize costs and returns for three phases of highbush blueberry production: land preparation, plant establishment, and fruit production from a mature (five years and older) blueberry planting.
 Land-preparation costs assume that major tillage and fertilizer application operations will be done either by a custom operator or with rented equipment.
 If you own the necessary equipment, costs for this equipment should be substituted for the custom costs included in the budget.
 Budgets for intermediate production years (one- to four year-old plantings) are not included.
 They would have lower receipts and harvest costs than for the mature planting.
 The sample budgets should help ensure that you include all costs and receipts in your calculations.
 Costs and returns are often difficult to estimate in budget preparation because they are numerous and variable.
-Therefore, you should think of these budgets as an approximation and make appropriate adjustments in the "Your estimate" column to reflect your specific production and resource situation.
+Therefore, you should think of these budgets as an approximation and make appropriate adjustments in the “your estimate” column to reflect your specific production and resource situation.
 Additional highbush blueberry budgets can be found in The Mid-Atlantic Berry Guide.
-More information on the use of crop budgeting in farm management decision making can be found in Agricultural Alternatives: Enterprise Budget Analysis.
+More information on the use of crop budgeting in farm management decision making can be found in Agricultural Alternatives: Budgeting for Agricultural Decision Making.

 You will need Adobe Acrobat Reader to use these forms.
 If you do not have this program installed on your computer, you can download a free version.